Michael-Reefe/Loki.jl/README.md

 This option allows one to add a systematic error in quadrature with the input errors as a fraction of the flux.
 For example, `sys_err = 0.1` will add a 10% systematic error.
 The default is to not add any systematic errors.

-`extinction_curve = "d+"`
+`silicate_absorption = "d+"`

-This option determines what dust extinction template to use, and has different options for the MIR and optical.

-The possible values for the MIR are "kvt" for the [Kemper, Vriend, & Tielens (2004)](https://ui.adsabs.harvard.edu/abs/2004ApJ...609..826K) template, "ct" for the [Chiar & Tielens (2006)](https://ui.adsabs.harvard.edu/abs/2006ApJ...637..774C/abstract) template, "ohm" for the [Ossenkopt, Henning, & Mathis (1992)](https://ui.adsabs.harvard.edu/abs/1992A&A...261..567O) template, or "d+" for the [Donnan et al. (2023)](https://ui.adsabs.harvard.edu/abs/2023MNRAS.519.3691D) template.
+This option determines what silicate absorption template to use.
+The possible values are "kvt" for the [Kemper, Vriend, & Tielens (2004)](https://ui.adsabs.harvard.edu/abs/2004ApJ...609..826K) template, "ct" for the [Chiar & Tielens (2006)](https://ui.adsabs.harvard.edu/abs/2006ApJ...637..774C/abstract) template, "ohm" for the [Ossenkopt, Henning, & Mathis (1992)](https://ui.adsabs.harvard.edu/abs/1992A&A...261..567O) template, or "d+" for the [Donnan et al. (2023)](https://ui.adsabs.harvard.edu/abs/2023MNRAS.519.3691D) template.
 Note that the template used for the warm silicate *emission* component is always the "ohm" template, regardless of what this option is.
-Finally, if set to "decompose", the extinction curve will be decomposed into absorption profiles from three different species of silicates (amorphous olivine, amorphous pyroxene, and crystalline forsterite) with independent column densities as fitting parameters (this is only recommended for high S/N spectra that are not fit well by one of the other profiles).
+If set to "decompose", the extinction curve will be decomposed into absorption profiles from three different species of silicates (amorphous olivine, amorphous pyroxene, and crystalline forsterite) with independent column densities as fitting parameters (this is only recommended for high S/N spectra that are not fit well by one of the other profiles).
+Finally, if set to "custom" one may input a custom template for the silicate absorption profile using the `custom_ext_template` option (see below).

+Also note, when your spectrum includes optical or UV data, then you may only use either "kvt" or "d+" for the this parameter (because the other templates include more general dust extinction, not solely silicate absorption, so they cannot be used in conjunction with the other extinction laws set by the next parameter).

+`extinction_curve = "calz"`

-The possible values for the optical are "ccm" for the [Cardelli, Clayton, & Mathis (1989)](https://ui.adsabs.harvard.edu/abs/1989ApJ...345..245C/abstract) template, or "calzetti" for the [Calzetti et al. (2000)](https://ui.adsabs.harvard.edu/abs/2000ApJ...533..682C/abstract) template.
+This option determines what dust extinction profile to use.
+The possible values are "ccm" for the [Cardelli, Clayton, & Mathis (1989)](https://ui.adsabs.harvard.edu/abs/1989ApJ...345..245C/abstract) template, or "calz" for the [Calzetti et al. (2000)](https://ui.adsabs.harvard.edu/abs/2000ApJ...533..682C/abstract) template.
+This is not used when you only have infrared data.

-Finally, the "custom" option allows one to input a custom template for the extinction profile using the `custom_ext_template` option (see below).

 `olivine_y = 0.5`